liks79/aws-chalice-migration-workshop/lab-guide/LAB01.md

 **GoGreen** company provides a hosted photo image album services (CloudAlbum) to it's end user.
 Customer access the web application to :

 * To watch their personal photos with internet access.
-* Upload photos to the AlbumGo service for photo management.
+* Upload photos to the CloudAlbum service for photo management.
 * Track geolocation of uploaded photos